fergusjchadwick/COVID19_SyndromicRAT_public/README.md

 # COVID19_SyndromicRATDiagnosis_public

-This repository contains the code necessary to reproduce the analysis in our paper "Combining Rapid Antigen Testing and Syndromic Surveillance for COVID-19: a community-based prospective diagnostic study".
+This repository contains the code necessary to reproduce the analysis in our paper "Combining Rapid Antigen Testing and Syndromic Surveillance Improves Sensitivity and Specificity of COVID-19 Detection: a Community-Based Prospective Diagnostic Study".
 Please note, the code was developed for this analysis; we cannot recommend it for more general usage!

 The code is divided into 5 folders: